 Captain Clutch!
 McCabe Buries Another Game-Winner; No. 18 Men’s Lacrosse Captures SSC Regular-Season Title

 For the second time in as many games, the ball was put in the hands of Nick McCabe in a critical offensive situation and the redshirt-sophomore delivered yet again, striking the game-winner in overtime to give the 18th-ranked Lynn University men’s lacrosse team an 11-10 victory over Saint Leo on Senior Day.
 With the win, the Fighting Knights capture the 2019 Sunshine State Conference Regular Season Championship, marking the first title in program history.

-Despite having a bye week and not playing a game, Lynn University’s men’s lacrosse team moved up three spots to No. 15 in the USILA/Warrior and New Balance Coaches Poll, as announced by the United States Intercollegiate Lacrosse Association on Monday.
+Lynn University’s men’s lacrosse team picked up two victories this past week, including one of the biggest wins in program history.
+The Fighting Knights re-enter the USILA/Warrior and New Balance Coaches Poll at No. 18, as announced by the United States Intercollegiate Lacrosse Association on Monday.

 Juniors Dryden Brous and Collin McClelland of the Lynn University men’s lacrosse team were tabbed Sunshine State Conference Players of the Week, as announced by the league office on Monday afternoon.
 Brous earns a weekly award from the SSC for the 10th time in his career, marking the most all-time from any student-athlete in Lynn Athletics history.

 There have been quite a few exciting victories for the Lynn University men’s lacrosse program the last couple of years, but maybe none as memorable as the squad’s performance on Saturday night as the Fighting Knights took down the Sunshine State Conference’s perennial powerhouse, the University of Tampa, for the first time in program history.